-The condition $H>1/4$ emerges naturally, as in the fBm case, from the requirement that the second iterated integral (L\'evy area) be definable in $L^2$.
-Our framework is consistent: as $\lambda \to 0^+$, we recover the classical rough path for fBm, and for $H>1/2$, the rough path integral coincides with the Young integral.
-In the limit $\lambda \to \infty$, tfBm converges to a smooth process with finite quadratic variation, though this limiting regime lies outside our main scope.
+The condition $H>1/4$ emerges naturally from the requirement that the L\'evy area be definable in $L^2$.
+As $\lambda \to 0^+$ we recover the classical fBm rough path \cite{CoutinQian2002}; for $H>1/2$ the rough path integral coincides with Young's.

-The existence of a rough path lift immediately opens the door to powerful pathwise techniques.
-We illustrate this by developing the signature calculus for tfBm, establishing the existence and factorial decay of the signature, and providing formulas for its expectation.
-This connects rough path theory with modern tools for path-valued data analysis \cite{Chevyrev2018, Lyons2014}.